Getting the best laptop for illustrators is going to be extremely useful if you're involved in design work in any way, shape or form.

 Under the hood, the Ezel 7 is also pretty powerful, with an H-series 10th gen Intel processor, as well as an Nvidia RTX 2080 SUPER GPU that should offer some immense performance for professional workloads, even if they are a couple of generations old at this point.

 This also looks to be a rather well-built laptop with a metal outer frame.
-It's quite heavy at 2.5kg, but should still just be portable enough.
+It's quite heavy at 2.5kg, but should still be portable enough.

-If one screen isn't enough, and you want the power of two, then the Asus Zenbook Pro Duo OLED should be a marvellous choice.
+If one screen isn't enough, and you want the power of two, then the ASUS should be a marvellous choice.

 As the name suggests, you're going to be getting the power of an OLED panel in the top with a 15.6-inch display, complete with 4K resolution that should offer up some incredible contrast and highly detailed images.

-Inside, the Asus Zenbook Pro Duo OLED packs an eleventh-gen Intel Core i9-11900H, complete with eight cores for some proper multi-threaded power, and a discrete Nvidia RTX 3060 GPU, which should be great for handling any intense workloads.
+Inside, the ASUS Zenbook Pro Duo OLED packs an eleventh-gen Intel Core i9-11900H, complete with eight cores for some proper multi-threaded power, and a discrete Nvidia RTX 3060 GPU, which should be great for handling any intense workloads.

-There's also a 1TB Samsung 970 EVO SSD packed inside, which should offer you some marvellously speedy read and writes, and up to 32GB of RAM gives you loads of headroom for running any particularly difficult-to-run programs.
+There's also a 1TB Samsung 970 EVO SSD packed inside, which should offer you some speedy read and writes, and up to 32GB of RAM gives you loads of headroom for running any particularly difficult-to-run programs.

-Best Laptop For Illustrators Dell - Dell XPS 13 OLED
+4. Dell XPS 13 OLED

 The Dell XPS 13 OLED represents an incredible purchase for anyone hunting for a compact ultrabook with an awful lot of power, especially illustrators.